KGBN: 2000s

 The KXMX call sign was derived from KXMX-FM, originally 95.9 KEZY-FM.
 When that outlet became Contemporary Christian music station KFSH The Fish in 2001, the call letters were reassigned to 1190 AM.
 Today, the KEZY call sign can be found on 1240 AM in San Bernardino, California under separate ownership.
 As KXMX, it aired shows in a variety of languages, including Spanish, Chinese, Korean, Japanese, Thai, Vietnamese, and Tagalog.

 2010s

 In August 2010 the station was sold to the Korean Gospel Broadcasting Network, which switched the format to Korean-language Christian radio programming.
-On March 29, 2011, KXMX changed its call letters to KGBN.
+On March 29, 2011, KXMX changed its callsign to KGBN.

 On April 16, 2017, Rev. Young Sun Lee became president of KGBN AM 1190.